 - Q What is considered a toxic dosage of Tegretol?

-- Q What causes trigeminal neuralgia (TN)?
+- Q What are some negative effects of trigeminal neuralgia medications?